icopy-site/awesome/docs/awesome/awesome-microservices.md

 - [Istio in Action](https://www.manning.com/books/istio-in-action) - Teaches you how to implement a full-featured Istio-based service mesh to manage a microservices application.
 - [Microservice Architecture: Aligning Principles, Practices, and Culture](http://shop.oreilly.com/product/0636920050308.do) - Practical advice for the strategy and design of Microservices.
 - [Microservices in Action](https://www.manning.com/books/microservices-in-action) - A practical book about building and deploying microservice-based applications.
+- [Microservices in .NET Core](https://www.manning.com/books/microservices-in-net-core-second-edition) - A comprehensive guide to building microservice systems using the .NET stack.
 - [Microservice Patterns](https://www.manning.com/books/microservice-patterns) - Teaches how to build applications with the microservice architecture and how to refactor a monolithic application to a microservices.
 - [Microservices from Theory to Practice](http://www.redbooks.ibm.com/abstracts/sg248275.html?Open) - Microservices from Theory to Practice: Creating Applications in IBM Bluemix Using the Microservices Approach.
 IBM Redbooks publication.
 - [Migrating to Cloud Native Application Architectures](http://pivotal.io/platform/migrating-to-cloud-native-application-architectures-ebook) - This O’Reilly report defines the unique characteristics of cloud native application architectures such as microservices and twelve-factor applications.